peaBerberian/wasp-hls/README.md

       garbage collection but some platforms still may have issues when memory is constrained.
       _Priority: low_
-- [ ] Inventory storing which quality is where in the buffers, both for API reasons and for several optimizations (though quality identification seems more difficult to implement in HLS than in DASH due to the fact that HLS only link variants to bitrate, not the actual audio and video streams - but it should be doable).
-      _Priority: very low_
 - [ ] WebAssembly-based mpeg-ts transcoder.
       _Priority: low_